Posts tagged “dialogue”

 • The groundbreaking and really rather wonderful (for process geeks) guidance on designing engagement, published by the SDC but drawing on pioneering work done by InterAct Networks (Lindsey Colbourne, Lynn Wetenhall, Jeff Bishop, Richard Harris and others) and developed through practitioners at the Environment Agency among others.
 This work continues, for example through work Sciencewise-ERC has done with DECC.

-• Some specific gems from this guidance include ‘engagement and the policy making cycle‘ and a ‘typology of engagement’ and some definitions of different kinds of engagement.
-[More transparency - I work regularly with Sciencewise-ERC and InterAct Networks]
+• Some specific gems from this guidance include 'engagement and the policy making cycle' and a 'typology of engagement' and some definitions of different kinds of engagement.
+[More transparency - I work regularly with Sciencewise-ERC and as of 2011 am a Director of InterAct Networks]

 Add your wisdom